iiasa/ixmp/README.md

 0. Double click on `install.bat` in the local folder in which you saved your branch.

+0. *To install the R interface*, double click on `install_rixmp.bat` as an additional step

 ### *nix Users

 0. *To install the Python interface* and run the unit tests, execute the following command